 - Increasing revenue

 While most case studies are written, this does not have to be the format.
 Case studies can be in video format or even an infographic.
 They should be on your website and shared via a social media channel.

 Choose a former client that had a particularly successful experience with your company and who you think will be happy to get some exposure on your website.
 The case study will provide a backlink to the client’s website, which will help with their SEO.
 Well-known brands or larger companies will add credibility to the case study, but smaller companies may also have remarkable results.
 Clients that have achieved excellent results after coming to you over your competitors make for compelling case studies.
 Remember, not all clients will want to admit to having challenges.
 You may want their permission and some quotes.

 4. Contact Your Candidate for Permission to Write About Them

 Make sure you confirm their permission in writing.
 This confirmation should be done via a case study release form or in an email referencing the manner in which they gave permission.
 At this point clearly explain your objective and outline expectations and a timeline.
 Make sure that you get permission from someone who is authorized to give permission.

 5. Create a Questionnaire and Schedule a Meeting to Interview the Subject of Your Case Study

-Send the list of questions beforehand so that your client can gather information if need be.
+Send a list of questions beforehand so that your client can gather information if need be.
 You will get your quotes from this interview.
-Make sure you ask questions that relate to the history of the company, the challenges, the solution and the results.
+Make sure you ask questions that relate to the history of the company, the challenges, the solution, and the results.
 You will also want to be able to describe or measure the results over time.

 6. Format Your Case Study

 Keep your case study simple and easy to read.
-There is not a specific layout that you need to follow but the format below is a decent example:
+There is not a specific layout that you need to follow but the format below is a good example.